Basic Philosophy and Framework for Corporate Governance

-In addition to the above Principles, the status of the Company’s initiatives and its approach with respect to all 78 items of the Corporate Governance Code, consisting of the General Principles, Principles and Supplementary Principles, are summarized and disclosed in the form of the Initiatives to Each of Principles of the Corporate Governance Code.
+In addition to the above Principles, the status of the Company’s initiatives and its approach with respect to the Corporate Governance Code, consisting of the General Principles, Principles, and Supplementary Principles, are summarized and disclosed in the form of the Initiatives to Each of Principles of the Corporate Governance Code.

 Board of Directors

 Roles and Responsibilities of the Board of Directors

 The Board of Directors is positioned as the body responsible for decision-making concerning the Company's fundamental policies and upper-level management issues as well as for supervising the execution of business.

 In addition to the Company’s Chairman, who is a non-executive director and serves as its chair, the Board of Directors has in place a highly effective supervisory system for Directors by appointing sufficiently experienced Outside Directors to ensure transparency in management and fairness in business decisions and operations.

 The number of Directors shall not exceed 15, and two or more of them shall be Outside Directors.

 The Board of Directors of the Company shall consist of directors who are of excellent character, have insight, and high moral standards in addition to knowledge, experience, and competence.
 In addition, Audit and Supervisory Board Members, including outside Audit and Supervisory Board members, shall attend the meetings of the Board of Directors.
 With regard to the Audit and Supervisory Board, one or more members will have knowledge and expertise in corporate finance and accounting, and one or more will have knowledge and expertise in legal systems.

 Following the change in the Company’s president in March 2020, the Board of Directors is chaired by the Chairman, a non-executive director.